 SELECT a.CustomerNum, Name, Payment_purpose, Amount, City, OrderNum, Status, Budget FROM Orders a INNER JOIN Customers b USING (CustomerNum) WHERE a.CustomerNum = 56;

-If we individual view both tables, we can see the following changes in the tables:
+If we individually view both tables, we can see the following changes in the tables:

-- To use the Transaction process in MYSQL, the tables should be formed in a special way.
+- To utilize the transaction process in MySQL, you need to structure the tables in a specific manner.
 The most popular table that supports transactional operations is InnoDB.

 - We need to have a MySQL version that should have a particular compilation feature.

-- But however, in MySQL, there is no ROLLBACK because here the AUTOCIMMITT mode is enabled.
-Therefore, in MySQL, nearly all statements cannot be reverted back.
+- However, there is no ROLLBACK in MySQL because the AUTOCIMMITT mode is enabled here.
+Therefore, in MySQL, nearly all statements cannot be reverted.

-Logically, while writing an SQL statement for COMMIT to perform a transaction, then we will combine many SQL queries to a group and execute them all together as a single transaction.
+Logically, while writing an SQL statement for COMMIT to perform a transaction, we will combine many SQL queries into a group and execute them together as a single transaction.

-When any transaction is successfully completed in the table suppose for inserting an order or inventory record then, the COMMIT command is used to alert the changes that took place in the tables involved during the transaction.
+Suppose the table completes a transaction, like inserting a record for an order or inventory.
+The COMMIT command alerts the changes in the tables involved during the transaction.